-If you have a disability, long-term illness or are neurodivergent, and you feel this prevents you from meeting any of the essential criteria, please contact us to discuss the adjustments we can make for you.
+If you have a disability, long-term illness or are neurodivergent, and feel this prevents you from meeting any of the essential criteria, please contact us to discuss the adjustments we can make for you.

-All employees undertake equality, diversity and inclusion training during their employment.
+All employees undertake equality, diversity and inclusion training.